 Disorders of interest include Alzheimer’s disease, frontotemporal dementias, tauopathies, Parkinson’s disease, spinal muscular atrophy, amyotrophic lateral sclerosis and frontotemporal dementias, Huntington’s disease, spinobulbar muscular atrophy, spinocerebellar and Friedreich’s ataxias, and prion diseases.
-Applications may include studies with cellular and molecular endpoints in vitro, in cells, and/or in vivo, including higher vertebrate animal genetic models as well as invertebrate organisms such as Drosophila, C. elegans, and zebrafish.
+Applications may include studies with cellular and molecular endpoints in vitro, in cells, and/or in vivo including higher vertebrate animal genetic models as well as model organisms such as C. elegans, Drosophila, Yeast and zebrafish.

 The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.

 The membership panel is a list of chartered members only.

 - Consequences of disturbances in proteostasis in neurodegeneration: abnormal protein folding, aggregation, clearance and spreading in the context of neurodegenerative diseases.

 - Delineation of cellular and physiological effects of aggregated proteins (e.g., beta amyloid, tau, alpha-synuclein, TDP-43) on neuronal function.

 - Studies of pathogenic RNA mechanisms in neurodegeneration.